DrAtomic/whiteboard_parse/README.md

 This dataset can (hopefully) be appended to the [mnist dataset](http://yann.lecun.com/exdb/mnist/)

 Reads a picture of a whiteboard with a grid on it and parses the the symbol in the cells.
 It returns a gathered_data.csv.
-Each row has an array of pixel values and the last element of the row has the class. (same format as the mnist dataset, which I inted to append this data too)
+Each row has an array of pixel values and the last element of the row has the class. (same format as the mnist dataset, which I intend to append this data too)

 ![grid example](image0.jpg)

 `python whiteboard_parse.py '<CHARACTER>' <PATH_TO_IMAGE>`

-Inspired by [Sudoku_ai](https://github.com/Joy2469/Sudoku_AI.git), although extremely different now, looking at this project made me think about analyzing cells in a grid.
-Past iterations of this project used programs from sudoku AI but now that is not the case.

 ## requirements
 `pip install -r requirements.txt`